csh970605/csh970605.github.io/_posts/2023-08-21-Client_Layer.md

 mermaid: true
 ---

-# What is Client Layer?
+# What is the Client Layer?

-Client Layer is one of the composition of [ROS](https://csh970605.github.io/posts/ROS/).<br>
+The Client Layer is one of the components of [ROS](https://csh970605.github.io/posts/ROS/).<br>

-Client Layer is used to support multiple programming language.
+The Client Layer is used to support multiple programming languages.
 <br><br><br><br>

 ## Compositions of Client Layer